 The gender pay gap looks at the difference in the average pay between all men and women in an organisation, taking account of the full range of jobs and salaries.

-Gender Pay at The Crown Estate: 2018
+Gender Pay at The Crown Estate (figures from April 2020)

 What are we doing to close the gap?

 Our aim is to build a truly diverse team, enabling our people to thrive in a collaborative and inclusive culture.
 Whilst we know we still have a way to go, we have taken a number of important steps to build the foundations for change.

 This year, as part of our wider work to review our purpose and strategy, we have been reshaping how we organise ourselves as a business, to bring in new skills and ensure we are well positioned for the future.
 As part of this process, we are actively looking how we improve diversity balance across all levels of the organisation, and will be able to announce more details on this in the coming year.